Performance of the stochastic MV-PURE estimator in highly noisy settings: Preliminaries

 \subsection{Variational characterization of eigenvalues of symmetric matrices}

-The following theorem due to Weyl shows how eigenvalues of $A+B$ compare to eigenvalues of $A$, where $A,B\in\mm$ are symmetric matrices.
-This result will play an important role in derivation of the results of Section~\ref{main}. \begin{fact}[$\mbox{Weyl \cite[p.181]{Horn1985}}$] Let $A,B\in\mm$ be symmetric matrices, and let the eigenvalues $\la_i(A)$, $\la_i(B)$, and $\la_i(A+B)$ be organized in nondecreasing order.
+The following theorem gives two-sided bounds for the eigenvalues of $A+B$ for any symmetric matrices $A$ and $B.$ This result will play an important role in derivation of the results of section~\ref{main}. \begin{fact}[$\mbox{Weyl \cite[p.181]{Horn1985}}$] Let $A,B\in\mm$ be symmetric matrices, and let the eigenvalues $\la_i(A)$, $\la_i(B)$, and $\la_i(A+B)$ be organized in nondecreasing order.
 For each $k=1,2,\dots,m$ we have:

 \end{fact}